Parallel computations for Metropolis Markov chains with Picard maps: Sampling algorithms based on Picard maps

-We consider Markov chains that satisfy the following assumption. \begin{assumption} For every $W\in \cW^{K}$, the Picard map $X \mapsto \Phi(X, W)$ is constant in a neighborhood of its fixed point. \end{assumption} Assumption~\ref{ass: picard recursion constant} is satisfied by standard zeroth order Metropolis-Hastings kernels described in Section \ref{subsec: mh kernels}, which are our main motivation.
-Other relevant examples satisfying this assumption include Markov chains defined on discrete spaces.
-Assumption~\ref{ass: picard recursion constant} has many implications.
+The Picard map applied to standard zeroth-order Markov chains (such as those described in Section \ref{subsec: mh kernels}) differs from those of classical applications because, for every noise variable $W\in \cW^{K}$, \emph{the Picard map $X \mapsto \Phi(X, W)$ is piecewise constant.} Other relevant examples satisfying this condition include Markov chains defined on discrete spaces.
+A piecewise constant map $\Phi$ has many implications.
 For example, it implies that the fixed point of $\Phi$ can be reached \emph{exactly} after $j < K$ parallel iterations.
 When the fixed point is reached, the output of the Picard recursion matches that of the sequential counterpart, with no additional bias induced by the Picard recursion.
 This is in contrast to classical applications of Picard recursions, where stopping the Picard recursion before $K$ parallel iterations introduces bias and requires tuning of an additional error parameter.
+In what follows, we exploit this property to develop parallel algorithms that allocate computational resources more efficiently.